FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-05-29-moving-to-hugo-on-azure-with-cloudflare.md

 ## Moving from jekyll to hugo

-Here is the thing: This was the most unspectacular thing in the whole process of migration from A to B. I just copied over the *.md files and had to modify the markdown metainformation in the header.
+Here is the thing: This was the most unspectacular part in the whole process of migrating from A to B. I just copied over the *.md files and had to modify the markdown metainformation in the header.
 Which was also because I did not want to use the old design but introduced a completely new one.

 Old (Jekyll)